MirkoHernandez/denote-folgezettel/Readme.md

 Find a note using the minibuffer, the notes are sorted and pretty printed.

+### denote-fz-find-note-in-full-section

+Find a note using the minibuffer, the completion list consist of all the notes that start from the base of the current note's signature.
+Using it on signature 20a5c would display all descendants of note 20.

 ### denote-fz-goto-upper-level

 Find the upper level note corresponding with the current buffer's signature.
-Example: Using it in a 2a4 signature would find the 2a signature.
+Example: Using it on a 2a4 signature would find the 2a signature.

 ### denote-fz-goto-nested

 Find the first nested note corresponding with the current buffer's signature.
-Example: Using it in a 2a4 signature would find the 2a4a signature.
+Example: Using it on a 2a4 signature would find the 2a4a signature.

 ### denote-fz-goto-next

 Find the next note at level with the current buffer's signature.
-Example: Using it in a 2a4 signature would find the 2a5 signature.
+Example: Using it on a 2a4 signature would find the 2a5 signature.

 ### denote-fz-goto-previous

 Find the previous note at level with the current buffer's signature.
-Example: Using it in a 2a4c signature would find the 2a4b signature.
+Example: Using it on a 2a4c signature would find the 2a4b signature.

 ### denote-fz-cycle